openjs-foundation/summit/2019-12-Montreal/agenda.md

 ------------------------

-✨ Super stoked to see everyone in May! ✨
+✨ Super stoked to see everyone in December! ✨